Police: Parade-crash suspect was in a domestic disturbance - NewsBreak

 Police: Parade-crash suspect was in a domestic disturbance

-WAUKESHA, Wis.
-(AP) — The SUV driver who plowed into a Christmas parade in suburban Milwaukee, killing at least five people and injuring 48, was leaving the scene of a domestic dispute that had taken place just minutes earlier, Waukesha’s police chief said Monday.
+WAUKESHA, Wis. — (AP) — The man suspected of plowing his SUV into a Christmas parade in suburban Milwaukee, killing at least five people and injuring 48, had left the scene of a domestic dispute just minutes before, Waukesha's police chief said Monday.

-Police Chief Dan Thompson said that there was no evidence the bloodshed Sunday was a terrorist attack or that the suspect, Darrell Brooks Jr., knew anyone in the parade.
-Brooks acted alone, the chief said.
+Police Chief Dan Thompson said there was is no evidence the crash on Sunday was a terrorist attack or that the suspect, Darrell Brooks Jr., knew anyone in the parade.

-Brooks, 39, of Milwaukee, had left the site of the domestic disturbance before officers arrived, and was not being chased by police at the time of the crash, according to the chief, who gave no further details on the dispute.

-Police said they were drawing up five charges of intentional homicide against Brooks.
+The chief said police were drawing up five charges of intentional homicide against Brooks, 39, of Milwaukee.

-He has been charged with crimes 16 times since 1999 and had two outstanding cases against him at the time of the parade disaster — including one in which he was accused of deliberately running down a woman with his vehicle.

-A joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant Sunday to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others in the community of 72,000.
+A joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant Sunday to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others.
+Members of a “Dancing Grannies” club were among those killed, as was an employee of Citizens Bank.

 “It looked like dummies being thrown in the air,” said Nicole Schneiter, who was there with her children and grandchildren.
 “It took a second to register, like, ‘Is that what we really just saw?’
 And then you looked in the road and there were just people laying in road.”

-At least nine patients — most of them children — were listed in critical condition two hospitals, and seven others were reported in serious condition.
+At least nine patients — most of them children — were listed in critical condition Monday at two hospitals, and seven others were reported in serious condition.

-The chief said that while police were not pursuing Brooks before he entered the parade route, an officer did fire a shot to try to stop him but ceased shooting because of the danger to others.
-Brooks was not injured.
+According to the chief, police were not pursuing the suspect when he entered the parade route, but an officer did fire a shot to try to stop him but ceased firing because of the danger to others.
+The driver was not injured.

 In the other case, filed in July 2020, Brooks is charged with reckless endangering and illegal possession of a firearm.

-The Milwaukee County District Attorney’s Office said prosecutors’ $1,000 bail recommendation for Brooks was “inappropriately low” given the charges he faced.
-The DA’s office said it is investigating the matter.

-Brooks is an aspiring rapper.
-On a YouTube page, a video that has since been removed showed him rapping in front a red Ford SUV resembling the one at the parade.
-The rapper uses the name MathBoi Fly on his Twitter and other social media accounts.
+In the more recent one, a woman told police that Brooks deliberately ran her over with his vehicle in a gas station parking lot after a fight.
+She was hospitalized for her injuries.

-The horror of the crash was recorded by the city’s livestream and onlookers’ cellphones.
-One video shows the moment the SUV broke through the barricades and includes the apparent sound of gunfire.
+The horror was recorded by the city’s livestream and onlookers' cellphones.
+One video shows the moment the SUV broke through the barricades and includes the apparent sound of several gunshots.

 “It was like a war scene walking through there,” said Ken Walter, who had been riding in the parade in a hot air balloon basket along with his wife and youngest son.
 “There were these piles of blankets with cops standing over them that you just knew were bodies.”